teo-tsirpanis/Sigourney/README.md

 ## Supported versions policy

-__TL;DR:__ Sigourney's author does not care very much about backwards compatibility.
+__TL;DR:__ Since all known weavers are first-party, backwards compatibility is not a top priority of Sigourney.
 Upgrade your SDK often.
-Expect breaking changes in minor releases but not in patch releases.
+Breaking changes are avoided but inevitable.
+Expect them in minor releases but not in patch releases.

-Sigourney is a .NET Standard 2.0 library, meaning that it will work in both .NET Framework and .NET Core-based editions of MSBuild.
+Sigourney is a .NET Standard 2.0 library, meaning that it will work in both .NET Framework and .NET Core-based editions of MSBuild (the former are used with the `msbuild` command or on Visual Studio for Windows, and the latter when using modern `dotnet` SDK commands).
 Unless an assembly with a weaver targets .NET Standard too, its author has to load the correct assembly using MSBuild's `MSBuildRuntimeType` property.

 Because Mono.Cecil treats assemblies in a framework-agnostic way, Sigourney should work with any framework version supported by your SDK.